tchajed/minimal-elf/README.md

 +++ exited with 0 +++
 ```

 Great, we're down to 4.6KB.
-The file [tiny.s](tiny.s) just makes one change:
+The file [tiny.s](tiny.s) makes one change:
 instead of doing `mov %60, %rax` like a normal person, we use `push` and `pop`
 since these take only 3 bytes instead of 4.
+The Makefile also calls `strip` to
+get rid of some unnecessary sections in the binary with symbols.

 ## Manually writing a binary